paetling/one-on-one/README.md

-I have the right to add calendar events just not guests cannot set creator properly
+I have the right to add calendar events just not guests -- do not pass ids in attendees jsut pass emails cannot set creator properly